Poisonous weeds, unique worms emerging in Ohio

 Both can be controlled, but the methods are different.

-Experts recommend if you do see anything that looks like either wild parsnip or poison hemlock and you’re not familiar with the control methods, than to contact the OSU Extension Mahoning County.
+Experts recommend if you do see anything that looks like either wild parsnip or poison hemlock and you’re not familiar with the control methods, then contact the OSU Extension Mahoning County.

 Hammerhead worms are not new to our area.
 They’ve been around for the last 20 years, but they’ve been popping up more and more recently.

 They are different than your average earthworm.
-Earthworms eat things in soil, like bacteria, fungi and dead leaves.
+Earthworms eat things in the soil, like bacteria, fungi and dead leaves.
 Hammerhead worms eat invertebrates, organisms that are beneficial to the soil.
-You can freeze them, use salt. use rubbing alcohol, always use gloves bc they do have a toxin and for some people it can be sensitive to your skin.
+You can freeze them, use salt, use rubbing alcohol, and always use gloves because they do have toxins, and for some people, they can be sensitive to your skin.

 Haley says they aren’t going to cause a huge detriment to your soil health or your garden or yard.
 But she says if you’re noticing a lot of them it’s not going to hurt to start killing them so you’re not letting the population keep growing.